locize/blog/source/_posts/2021/04-14-how-to-internationalize-react-i18next.md

 ![](app_1.jpg "locize © inweso GmbH")

-**Awesome, you've just created your first language switcher!**
+**🥳 Awesome, you've just created your first language switcher!**

 Thanks to [i18next-browser-languagedetector](https://github.com/i18next/i18next-browser-languageDetector) now it tries to detect the browser language and automatically use that language if you've provided the translations for it.
 The manually selected language in the language switcher is persistet in the localStorage, next time you visit the page, that language is used as preferred language.

-## Interpolation and Pluralisation
+## Interpolation and Pluralization

 i18next goes beyond just providing the standard i18n features.
-But for sure it's able to handle plurals and interpolation.
+But for sure it's able to handle [plurals](https://www.i18next.com/translation-function/plurals) and [interpolation](https://www.i18next.com/translation-function/interpolation).

 Let's count each time the language gets changed: